 If you think alternative MDs that think out of the box beyond the typical drugs and surgery approach is hard to find today, think about what it was like 25 years ago!
 I had to drive 2 hours each way for every appointment and considered myself lucky!

-Dr. Eileen was helping me resolve some health issues that had cropped up due to the high pressure, living out of a suitcase, burn the candle at both ends corporate lifestyle I was living at the time.
-All conventional doctors had to offer in the way of advice were prescriptions of various kinds, which I totally refused to take let alone consider.
+Dr. Eileen was helping me resolve some health issues that had cropped up due to the high pressure, living out of a suitcase, “burning the candle at both ends” corporate lifestyle I was living at the time.

-One of the first things Dr. Eileen suggested to me was that I was in need of some serious detoxing in order to heal.
+One of the first things she suggested to me was that I was in need of some serious detoxing in order to heal.
 Dry skin brushing was recommended as a very helpful addition to my newly adopted dietary modification and detoxification regimen.

-I immediately bought myself the best quality dry skin brush I could find at the local healthfood store and got started (this is the brand I used).
+I immediately bought myself the best quality dry skin brush I could find at the local health food store and got started (this is the brand I used).